mschoeffel/Spring-Hibernate/src/spring/DependencyInjectionPropertiesSetter/README.md

 ---

-## Dependency Injection Advanced Setter
+## Dependency Injection Properties Setter

 The MyApp is pure static and the class needs to be modified to get another object or other dependency generated.